Terms of Service

 2.2 The Customer agrees Coassemble owns or holds the applicable licences to all Intellectual Property Rights including but not limited to copyright in the Software and PaaS Services and any documentation provided with the Services by Coassemble to the Customer including any Customer configuration documentation.

-2.4 will supply the Services on a non-exclusive basis
+a) Coassemble will supply the Services on a non-exclusive basis;

 3 PaaS Service Licence

-3.1 In consideration for payment of the Fees, Coassemble grants to the Customer a non-exclusive, non-transferable (except as otherwise permitted under this Agreement), personal, revocable, licence to access and use the PaaS Services in accordance with Service Provider’s intended purpose for the PaaS Services (PaaS Licence).
+3.1 In consideration for payment of the Fees, Coassemble grants to the Customer a non-exclusive, non-transferable (except as otherwise permitted under this Agreement), personal, revocable, licence to access and use the PaaS Services in accordance with Coassemble’s intended purpose for the PaaS Services (PaaS Licence).

 3.2 The Customer agrees that the PaaS Licence:

-3.6 If the number of Authorised Users is exceeded, Coassemble may charge a Fee for each Additional Authorised User as specified in on the Site.
+3.3 If the number of Authorised Users is exceeded, Coassemble may charge a Fee for each additional Authorised User as specified in on the Site.

 4 Licence Restrictions